nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## WEBHOOK_BACKEND_ENABLED
+## WEBHOOKS_ENABLED

 Default: False

 Enable this option to run the webhook backend.
-See the docs section on the webhook backend [here](../miscellaneous/webhook-backend/) for more information on setup and use.
+See the docs section on the webhook backend [here](../miscellaneous/webhooks/) for more information on setup and use.

 ---